Hunter Research Foundation Centre

 The city of Newcastle and the Hunter region are examples of such a transition.
 They are looking to grow and attract new business, to undertake real economic and social transformation.

-The Hunter Research Foundation (HRF) Centre helps to support such transitions by informing industry, government and the community with a sound base of socio-economic research.
-The Centre’s focus is providing rigorous, independent engaged research and analysis that is readily understood and clear in its implications.
+The Hunter Research Foundation Centre helps to support such transitions by informing industry, government and the community with a sound base of socio-economic evidence.
+The Centre’s focus is providing rigorous, independent research and analysis that is readily understood and clear in its implications.

-The Centre, lead by the Chair in Applied Regional Research Professor Will Rifkin, represents a partnership forged between the long-standing Hunter Research Foundation and Newcastle’s world-class university.
+The Centre represents a partnership forged between the long-standing Hunter Research Foundation and Newcastle’s world-class university.
 The multi-disciplinary Hunter Research Foundation Centre can now draw on academic expertise to support analysis, decision-making, and innovation across sectors including health, engineering, energy and the environment.